myquay/michael-mckenna.com/blog/content/post/2019/multi-tenancy-in-asp-dot-net-core.md

 }
 ```

-Finally we can register our middleware, the best place to do this is just before any terminal middleware such as `MVC` which may require access to the `Tenant` information.
+Finally we can register our middleware, the best place to do this is before middleware such as `MVC` which may require access to the `Tenant` information.

 ```csharp
 app.UseMultiTenancy();
 app.UseMvc()
 ```

-Our tenant will be in the items collection but we don't really want to force the developer to find out where we've stored it so we'll create a nice extension method to pull out the current tenant information.
+Now the `Tenant` will be in the items collection but we don't really want to force the developer to find out where we've stored it, remember the type, need to cast it etc. So we'll create a nice extension method to pull out the current tenant information.

 ```csharp
 /// <summary>